Learn more about the right approach and methodology when preparing a climate report for your business

 Challenges: The cost of implementing and maintaining the software can be a barrier for smaller businesses.

 When choosing a methodology for your climate accounting, it's important to consider the size, complexity and resource capacity of your business.
-Whichever methodology you choose, an accurate and reliable carbon footprint will give your business a solid foundation to make informed decisions and work towards reducing its climate impact.
+Whichever method you choose, an accurate and reliable carbon footprint will give your business a solid foundation to make informed decisions and work towards reducing its climate impact.

 Data collection